bytex-solutions/snamp/docs/adapters/nsca-adapter.md

 ![Communication Scheme](nsca-adapter.png)

-The resource adapter sends check information about connected resources in binary format to NSCA agent at the specified period of time.
+The resource adapter sends check information about connected resources in binary format to NSCA agent at the specified period.

 NSCA Resource Adapter supports the following features (if these features are supported by managed resources as well):

 Feature | Description
 ---- | ----
-Attributes | Each attribute will be transferred to NSCA agent at the specified period of time Notifications | Each notification will be delivered asynchronously to NSCA agent
+Attributes | Each attribute will be transferred to NSCA agent at the specified period Notifications | Each notification will be delivered asynchronously to NSCA agent

 Note that this adapter utilizes **its own internal thread pool that can be configured explicitly**.